 U-Box vs PODS vs U-Pack: The Answer Is Clear

 Quick answer: If you’re comparing U-Box, PODS, and U-Pack, we recommend U-Pack for most long-distance moves.
 U-Pack offers fast shipping and broad national coverage backed by ABF Freight logistics with clear, upfront pricing and simple online booking.
-U-Pack usually beats the competition on medium-distance moves and many cross-country routes.
+U-Pack typically beats the competition on long-distance and cross-country routes, and for larger homes moving medium distances.

 The catch is that U-Pack isn’t available for local moves under 100 miles.
 Keep reading to see how U-Box vs PODS vs U-Pack stack up so you can choose the best fit and save money.